aasisvinayak/flymyshop/api/files/app/Http/Models/Product.php.txt

     }

     /**
-     * Get price of the product from product_id
+     * Get price of the product from product_id.
      *
      * @param $query
      * @param $product_id